fivves/d3/README.md

 ## D3 — Quit THC Tracker (Full‑Stack, Dockerized)

+NOTE: THIS APPLICATION WAS BUILT BY AI, SPECIFICALLY GPT5.
+HUMAN STEERED, MACHINE CODED.

 D3 helps you quit THC with daily logging, a unified sobriety timer, points, prizes, and motivation.
 It’s a React frontend with a Node/Express API and Postgres DB, packaged for easy home‑server deployment with Docker Compose.

 ### Screenshots